mxsjoberg/michaelsjoberg.com/public/posts/solving-optimization-problems-using-nature-inspired-methods.md

 - random pairing, uniform random number generator to select chromosomes, all chromosomes have chance to mate, introduce diversity into population

+##### <a name="2.2.1" class="anchor"></a> [Weighted random pairing](#2.2.1)

-- weighted random pairing, or roulette wheel weighting, probabilities that are inversely proportional to cost assigned to chromosomes in mating pool, where chromosomes with lowest cost have greatest chance to mate
+Weighted random pairing, or roulette wheel weighting, assign probabilities that are inversely proportional to cost to chromosomes in mating pool, where chromosomes with lowest cost have greatest chance to mate:

 - rank weighting is problem independent, probabilities are calculated once, so computationally cheaper, but small population have higher probability to select same chromosome

 - cost weighting is cost function dependent, tend to weight top chromosomes more when large spread in cost between top and bottom chromosomes, tend to weight chromosomes evenly when chromosomes have about same cost, probabilities are calculated each generation, so computationally expensive

+##### <a name="2.2.2" class="anchor"></a> [Tournament selection](#2.2.2)

-- tournament selection, problem independent, work best with larger population size but sorting is time-consuming and computationally expensive, chromosomes with good quality have higher chance to be selected
+Tournament selection is problem independent and work best with larger population size, but sorting is time-consuming and computationally expensive, chromosomes with good quality have higher chance to be selected

 - randomly pick small subset of chromosomes from mating pool in $N_{keep}$, where chromosomes with lowest cost in subset become parent

-### <a name="2.3" class="anchor"></a> [Crossover](#2.3)
+### <a name="2.3" class="anchor"></a> [2.3 Crossover](#2.3)

 The crossover process create offsprings by exchanging information between parents selected in the selection process: